privacyguides/privacyguides.org/docs/security/multi-factor-authentication.en.md

     If the hostname of your system changes (such as due to DHCP), you would be unable to login.
 It is vital that you set up a proper hostname for your computer before following this guide.

-The `pam_u2f` module on Linux can provide two factor authentication for user login on most popular Linux distributions.
+The `pam_u2f` module on Linux can provide two factor authentication for logging in on most popular Linux distributions.
 If you have a hardware security key that supports U2F, you can set up MFA authentication for your login.
 Yubico has a guide [Ubuntu Linux Login Guide - U2F](https://support.yubico.com/hc/en-us/articles/360016649099-Ubuntu-Linux-Login-Guide-U2F) which should work on any distribution.
 The package manager commands—such as `apt-get`—and package names may however differ.
 This guide does **not** apply to Qubes OS.

 ### Qubes OS